NSW Waratahs Go For Consistency in Team Without Suaalii for Crusaders Clash

 Also returning to the team, but on the bench, is forward Hugh Sinclair who offers experience and versatility and Lalakai Foketi as one of three backs.

-The game is also a “home farewell’ for several players, including Rob Leota, Langi Gleeson and Mahe Vailanu from the 23, plus Julian Heaven and Felix Kalapu.
+The game is also a “home farewell’ for six players - Sinclair, Rob Leota, Langi Gleeson and Mahe Vailanu from the 23, plus Julian Heaven and Felix Kalapu.

 “It's important that our departing players are farewelled with the performance they deserve to go out on,” McKellar said.